mrvollger/SDA/README.md

 module load RepeatMasker/3.3.0
 ```
 This process can be started by executing using this script `ProcessCollapsedAssembly.snake.sh` once the required input is in place.
+If you do not have a sungrid engine you will have to modify `ProcessCollapsedAssembly.snake.sh` to work on your cluster.

 ## Required input: ##
 This process only has one required input and that is a config file called `denovo.setup.config.json` which must be placed in a directory called config (`config/denovo.setup.config.json`).
 An example of the `denovo.setup.config.json` file is shown below: